codewithkyle/dev-docs/readme.md

 ## Writing Documentation

 Create new documents by adding markdown files to the `docs/` directory.
-You can group several documents under a custom header place them together within a subdirectory.
+You can group several documents under a custom header by placing the files together within a subdirectory.

 ## External Navigation Links